-I have been teaching for seven years Spanish (all levels) from K-12 and for the past 10 months I have been teaching college level Spanish.
+I have been teaching Spanish (all levels) for seven years from K-12 and for the past 10 months, I have been teaching college level Spanish.
 A sense of humor is almost indispensable!
 I enjoy very much teaching Spanish/Romanian because teaching is one of my passions.
-I have a BA in Spanish and English from University of Michigan and I have a MAT in Spanish from Wayne State University.
-I have traveled around Spain in order to learn more about the Spanish Culture.
+I have a BA in Spanish and English from the University of Michigan and I have a MAT in Spanish from Wayne State University.
+I have traveled to Spain in order to learn more about the Spanish Culture.
 I also studied abroad in 2003 in Oaxaca, Mexico, in 2005 in Valencia, Spain, and in 2009, I finished my Master Thesis in Spain.

 I am also fluent in Romanian because I was born and raised in Romania.
 I have finished all my education in Michigan.

 As a young child I have enjoyed studying geography.
 Teaching geography is a pleasure for me, because I believe that it is very important to know where different countries, mountains, oceans, rivers and etc are located on a map.